 Xcel Energy: Valuation

-On July 26, 2016, Xcel Energy (XEL) was trading at an EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple of 10.6x.
+On August 26, 2016, Xcel Energy (XEL) was trading at an EV-to-EBITDA (Enterprise value to earnings before interest, tax, depreciation, and amortization) multiple of 10.2x.
 Xcel Energy’s average five-year EV-to-EBITDA multiple is 10x.
-The industry average is around 11.8x.
+The industry average is around 11x.

-The EV-to-EBITDA ratio indicates whether the stock is undervalued or overvalued, irrespective of its capital structure.
-EV is the combination of a company’s debt and market capitalization minus its cash holdings.
+The EV-to-EBITDA ratio indicates whether a stock is undervalued or overvalued, irrespective of its capital structure.
+EV combines a company’s debt and market capitalization minus its cash holdings.

 Forward EV-to-EBITDA is a multiple that considers a company’s current EV and EBITDA estimates for the next 12 months.
 The forward EV-to-EBITDA multiple for Xcel Energy is 11x.
 This reflects expectations of lower EBITDA from Xcel later in 2016.